substrate-system/request/README.md

 // request is sent with headers `{ Authorization: Bearer <credentials> }`
 ```

 ### Serverside

-Parse the header string, and check the sequence number
+Parse the header string, and check the sequence number.

 ```ts
 import {